c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 :caption: ~/.bashrc
 ### >>> omitted the .bashrc copied from question node

-# disable default Ctrl+W word erase behavior in terminal to be able to use backward-kill-word instead.
+# disable default CTRL+W word erase behavior in terminal to be able to use backward-kill-word instead.
 stty werase undef

 # create a quick backup copy of a file by appending .bkp